 - You have extra cash now, but need a lower, more affordable monthly payment for the future.

 If paying some points makes sense in your situation, you will need to figure out the “break even” period to know how many points to pay.
 This is calculated by dividing the total dollar amount of points you plan to pay by the monthly mortgage savings the lower interest rate generates.
 So say you pay one point equal to $2000 and that will save you $30 a month on your mortgage.
 Your break-even point would be roughly 67 months or five-and-a-half years.
 That means you would need to stay in that home at least 6 years to start seeing any true savings.
 No matter how much you pay, the longer you stay in your home the better for taking advantage of those savings.

 Paying points is not a good idea if:

 - You do not have a full 20% down payment.
 In this case you will have to pay for private mortgage insurance and that may negate any interest rate savings.

 - You do not plan to stay in your home long.
 If you plan to sell in just a few years, paying all those upfront fees will not save you money.

 - You are requesting an adjustable rate mortgage (ARM).
 Paying points on these loans usually only buys you a discount on the initial fixed-rate period when the interest rate is already lower.
 Because it often takes many years to break even on points, you may not end up seeing any savings.

 - Market interest rates are near historic lows.

 Call us at today at 949-436-3863 if you have any questions for one of our mortgage professionals.
-All of us at Lisa Toscano, Broker & Tiffany Rodgers, Loan Processor, My Mortgage Girl are dedicated to helping you understand and make the best mortgage financing decisions for you and your family.
+All of us at Lisa Toscano, Broker & Tiffany Rodgers, Loan Officer, My Mortgage Girl are dedicated to helping you understand and make the best mortgage financing decisions for you and your family.